samfitgen/trgen/docs/Full_Distance_Triathlon_Base-Low_Volume.md

 > 40min at Easy-Moderate pace, RPE6.
 Short and sweet this week, so if you’ve yet
 > to run continuously for more than 30 minutes, here’s a chance to impress
 > yourself with your progress.

+#### Workout 2
+* **Name**: Swim Time Trial

+**Description**:

+> Warm-Up 350m Easy, RPE4 1650m Moderate-Hard, RPE8 Cool-Down 350m Easy, RPE4
+> Shoot for a pace that’s more in line with your goal race pace, and if at all
+> possible, try doing this swim in open water (and in a wetsuit if you plan to
+> compete wearing one).

 ## Week 7